Hampton names new interim chief of police

-Pecora is a single dad with two children: Air Force Sgt.
+Pecora is the father of two children: Air Force Sgt.
 Joseph Pecora, 28, of Colorado Springs, Colo., and Amber Pecora, 22, who works in the human resources department of Chicago's public school system.

 Deborah Deasy is a staff writer for Trib Total Media.
 She can be reached at firstname.lastname@example.org

 You are solely responsible for your comments and by using TribLive.com you agree to our Terms of Service.

 We moderate comments.
 Our goal is to provide substantive commentary for a general readership.
 By screening submissions, we provide a space where readers can share intelligent and informed commentary that enhances the quality of our news and information.

 While most comments will be posted if they are on-topic and not abusive, moderating decisions are subjective.
 We will make them as carefully and consistently as we can.
 Because of the volume of reader comments, we cannot review individual moderation decisions with readers.